jackdalton/canvas-ui/README.md

         }
     }

-This is just an experiment, and is quite impractical.
+This is just an experiment, and it is quite impractical.
 Mess with it if you want.
 Improve it.

 View it [here](http://jackdalton.github.io/canvas-ui).